✓ Updated June 2026

 How to Make a Dorm Room Feel Like Home (Without Spending Much)

-A dorm room doesn't have to feel like a bare box.
-These small changes — most under $20 — make a real difference in how comfortable your space feels day to day.
+A dorm or residence hall room doesn't have to feel like a bare box.
+Small changes, most under $20, make a real difference in day-to-day comfort.

 Move-in day usually leaves you with four beige walls, a bed that might as well be a plank, and a desk under fluorescent lighting.
 It doesn’t have to stay that way.

 Making a dorm room feel like yours doesn’t require a lot of money or a lot of stuff.
 It mostly requires paying attention to a few things that matter more than you’d think: lighting, texture, scent, and a small number of personal touches.
-The rest is mostly noise.
+For more inspiration, browse dorm ideas for guides organized by style and budget.

 Start with the Lighting